 |

-| How much is my old coin worth? |
+How much is my old coin worth? |

 The value of a coin is dependent upon two factors: How many people are interested in owning the coin (i.e. demand) and how many examples of the coin exist (i.e. supply).
 There are a number of publications and websites that estimate values of coins based on these factors, which includes this site.
 You can go to the Coin Value Tables page to see the coin series we list.
 Each table consists mostly of historic value trends for a given coin across a spectrum of conditions; look for the most recently dated row to get an idea of what a coin is valued at in today's market.
-Since we don't have tables yet for all collectible United States coins, you may not find what you need, in which case, we recommend you visit PCGS or Numismedia.
+We also started up a section devoted to reporting only current numismatic coin values, so that way, if you're not interested in sifting through decades of historic price trends, you can cut to the chase quickly to get an estimate of what your coin is worth today.
+Since we don't have information yet for all collectible United States coins, you still may not find what you need here, in which case, we recommend you visit PCGS or Numismedia.
 They have comprehensive value listings, and they're free to use. |

-| I think I have an error coin.
+I think I have an error coin.
 Is it worth a lot of money? |

 Maybe, if it indeed is an error coin.
 To qualify